Ultimate Guide to Appointment Scheduling

 We mentioned earlier that patient scheduling is never as easy as you’d think - and you might be wondering why.
 Unfortunately, healthcare practices run into many different challenges that affect how their day-to-day schedules work, barriers that contribute to patient and practitioner dissatisfaction, and a loss in revenue.

 Patient wait times: One of the biggest challenges facing healthcare clinics is managing the patient wait time.
 It has become increasingly important to ensure that patient satisfaction is high, especially given the healthcare industry’s transition to a model of consumer-based care.
-Although having an effective scheduling system can help reduce wait times, various factors including walk-ins and bookings running overtime can have a negative impact.
+Although having an effective healthcare scheduling system can help reduce wait times, various factors including walk-ins and bookings running overtime can have a negative impact.

 Patient preferences: Understandably, patients who have developed a relationship with a practitioner will prefer to see them over somebody new.
 They may also have specific preferences regarding how their services are delivered and what type of equipment they are comfortable with.
 Whilst managing these preferences can be difficult, it is important that your patients feel safe in your care.
 Different planning strategies should help you to ensure you are meeting all of your patients’ needs without compromising the quality of healthcare.